Jaw Pain: Have You Ever Suffered From It?

 Jaw pain is described as a throbbing, uncomfortable pain that can range from mild to severe, depending on its cause.
 Although it often doesn’t have its origin in something serious, it’s essential to pay attention to it because it can be a symptom of disorders such as bruxism or a joint problem.

 In view of this, the American College of Prosthodontists recommends that we consult a professional for proper diagnosis and treatment.
 As much as possible, we should avoid self-medication, as there are certain conditions that, in particular, require medical treatment.

 We should point out that jaw pain can appear in various parts of the face.
-Some people notice it around one ear more than the other, while others suffer discomfort when they are eating or talking.
+Some people notice it around one ear more than the other, while others suffer discomfort when they’re eating or talking.

-This problem is associated with the anatomy of the temporomandibular joint, which houses a complex network of nerves and tissues that can get inflamed or suffer from other disorders.
+According to a publication in The International Journal of Oral & Maxillofacial Implants, this problem is associated with the anatomy of the temporomandibular joint.
+This joint houses a complex network of nerves and tissues that can become inflamed or suffer from other disorders.

 Pain that’s centered around the ears

 Sometimes the pain associated with jaw pain is concentrated around one or both ears.
-In this case, the discomfort can radiate to the upper parts of your face, even to the top of your head.
+The discomfort can radiate to the upper parts of your face, even to the top of your head.